The United States Map Collection

 In 1828, Andrew Jackson claimed victory over John Quincy Adams of the National Republican Party to become the 7th president of the United States.

-Then from 1837, Martin Van Buren became president after serving as the eighth Vice President.
+Then in 1837, Martin Van Buren became president after serving as the eighth Vice President.

 Finally, President William Henry Harrison was elected as president for only a month in office after dying from pneumonia.
 Consequently, John Tyler became the tenth President of the United States after filling in the role.